 Patient-driven approach for drug development

 The key to successful development of tomorrow’s medicine is to decrease the attrition rate in the expensive clinical phase by increasing the level of translatability of preclinical efficacy models.
-In practice, this is often limited in (animal) disease models as well as poorly understood.
-Also, in various disease areas no suitable animal models are available.
-This situation causes more than 40% of potential drugs to fail in clinical phase due to lack of efficacy leading to a tremendous cost burden (failure in Phase 3 clinical trial costs 1B$ a year), which will conceivably worsen in the near future.
+Animal models play an important role in the current level of translatability.
+This situation causes more than 40% of potential drugs to fail in clinical phase due to lack of efficacy leading to a tremendous cost burden (failure in Phase 3 clinical trial costs $1B a year), which will conceivably worsen in the near future.

-In this project the consortium partners want to come to a proof of concept of an approach that establishes the efficacy of potential therapeutics, with the use of patient data and patient-derived cells limiting the use of experimental animals.
-Their aim is to connect in vitro, in silico modelling and systems biology technologies in such a way that this will provide sufficient information to select the best investigational medicines for treatment in the disease area of fibrosis.
-Organ fibrosis is a fast growing health problem and to date there are no approved therapies to halt fibrosis progression or reverse advanced fibrosis.
+In the first phase, this partnership wants to come to a proof of concept of an approach that establishes the efficacy of potential therapeutics, with the use of patient data and patient-derived cells limiting the use of experimental animals.
+The aim is to connect in vitro, in silico modelling and systems biology technologies in such a way that this will provide sufficient information to select the best investigational medicines for treatment in the disease area of fibrosis.